Logo

 Regular outside-right Chris Crowe was sold to Blackburn Rovers in March 1960, allowing Billy Bremner to take his place on a permanent basis.

-Billy Bremner was out of form and dropped from the first team during the end of season run-in, which contained a disproportionately large number of games due to the high level of postponements that occurred during the harsh winter.
+Billy Bremner was out of form and was dropped from the first team during the end of season run-in, which included a disproportionately high number of matches that had been postponed during the harsh winter conditions of early 1963.

-Revie and Billy Bremner had a strong bond of trust, which was why the manager gave him the captaincy at such a young age.
+Revie and Billy Bremner had a strong bond of trust, and the manager had no doubts about Billy Bremner's ability to lead the team.

 Billy Bremner was named as FWA Footballer of the Year for the season.